alphaanar/console-tic-tac-toe-plus/README.md

 ## Player Count

 What a surprise, you can also play with more than two players; the option for that is `N`.
 The formula for the maximum number of allowable players is slightly more complicated: `2 <= PLAYER_COUNT <= MIN(10, (X * Y - 1) / (WIN_CONDITION - 1) - 1)`.
-But we should not worry about the derivation of this formula, the game does everything for us in order to ensure that the grid is large enough for at least one player to win.
+But we should not worry about the derivation of this formula, the game does everything for us to ensure that the grid is large enough for at least one player to win.

 ## Player Symbols